 Students can be admitted into any SE program throughout the year and begin their coursework in the Fall or Spring semester, or in Summer Term I or Summer Term II.

 Areas of Excellence

 - LMU is the coordinating center and leader of the new field of Lean Systems Engineering.
 The International Council on Systems Engineering bestowed the prestigious 2010 Best Product Award to the LMU-led international team of 14 experts from academia, industry and governments, supported by the 200-member Working Group for developing a comprehensive set of practices leading to a better execution of Systems Engineering programs, saving program time and cost and improving quality and customer satisfaction.
 The work also received the 2010 Shingo Award for Best Research and Publication.
 The unique Lean courses teach Lean in manufacturing, supply chain, product development, systems engineering, program management, final engineering, administration and accounting.
 LMU Faculty published the book "Lean for Systems Engineering with Lean Enablers for Systems Engineering," B.W.
 Oppenheim, Wiley, 2011.
-Click to see the INCOSE review of the book.

 - LMU Faculty is involved in a joint INCOSE-Project Management Institute-MIT LAI project developing Lean Enablers for Managing Engineering Programs, integrating Lean aspects of Program Management and Systems Engineering.
 The group just published a highly praised The Guide to Lean Enablers for Managing Engineering Programs.

 - All courses combine academic rigor with practical focus.
 All faculty in the Systems Engineering Program have extensive industrial leadership experience in the top national aerospace companies.
 Several faculty have served in management positions in some of the largest space programs in the nation.